August 23, 2022

 Dental board dental unit waterline regulations

 State dental boards are one of three agencies that can enforce standards.
-Currently, 33 states specifically follow CDC and EPA guidelines as it pertains to dental unit waterline maintenance.
-Washington state, in January 2022, published its own regulations in addition to the 2003 CDC guidelines.
-Since they have since pioneered the advancement of waterline regulations on a state level, we believe many other states will follow suit.
+Currently, 33 states specifically require compliance with CDC and EPA guidelines as it pertains to dental unit waterline maintenance.
+Washington state, in January 2022, put into effect additional regulations to the 2003 CDC guidelines.
+There are other state dental boards considering similar additions.

 Occupational Safety and Health Administration (OSHA)

-While OSHA falls under the department of labor and does not have specific recommendations regarding dental unit waterlines, they are one of the first on-site if there is an internal complaint or concern about dental waterline maintenance (or lack thereof) because of the potential harm waterborne infections can bring to dental professionals themselves.
+While OSHA falls under the department of labor and does not have specific recommendations regarding dental unit waterlines, they are often the first to identify lapses in infection control coming from internal staff complaints.

-If OSHA is called to investigate waterline contamination, they will utilize the CDC guidelines to evaluate the dental practice.
-With the dental boards’ involvement, these complaints can have serious consequences ranging anywhere from a dental office being closed for a few days and dental licenses being suspended to the shutdown of a dental practice and the removal of dental licenses.
+If OSHA is called to investigate any breach in the standard of care, they will utilize the CDC guidelines to evaluate the dental practice.
+With the dental boards’ involvement, these complaints can have serious consequences ranging anywhere from a dental office being shut down, to dental licenses being suspended, to 5-figure fines per infection control breach.

 Department of Health (DOH)